balance.adjustment

 • TypeError – If weights is not np.array or pd.Series.

-• ValueError – If both weight_trimming_mean_ratio and weight_trimming_percentile are set.
+• ValueError – If both weight_trimming_mean_ratio and weight_trimming_percentile are specified, or if weight_trimming_percentile tuple has length != 2.

 Returns: